mrkwnzl/cyphersystem-compendium/README.md

 Cypher System game terms and any material owned by Monte Cook Games is used in accordance with the Fan Use Policy.

-Data in `packs/fantasy-ammo.db`, `packs/fantasy-armor.db`, `packs/fantasy-equipment.db`, and `packs/fantasy-weapons.db` is taken from the System Reference Document 5.1 and used under the terms of the OGL v1.0a (see `OGL.md`).
+Data present in `packs/fantasy-ammo.db`, `packs/fantasy-armor.db`, `packs/fantasy-equipment.db`, and `packs/fantasy-weapons.db` is taken from the System Reference Document 5.1 and used under the terms of the OGL v1.0a, see `OGL.md`.

-Data in `packs/modern-ammo.db`, `packs/modern-armor.db`, `packs/modern-equipment.db`, and `packs/modern-weapons.db` is taken from the Modern System Reference Document and used under the terms of the OGL v1.0a (see `OGL.md`).
+Data present in `packs/modern-ammo.db`, `packs/modern-armor.db`, `packs/modern-equipment.db`, and `packs/modern-weapons.db` is taken from the Modern System Reference Document and used under the terms of the OGL v1.0a, see `OGL.md`.

 Images present under the `icons/` directory are distributed under the CC BY 3.0 license.